RIMS-Code/RIMSEvalGUI/README.md

 It will package the software using `fbs pro`, and create a new release with the installers as assets.

+## Version numbering

+The actual GUI version is generally not very meaningful and the program itself will in fact display the version number of the `rimseval` package.
+The GUI version number itself is comprised of three numbers `x.y.z`.
+The major and minor version `x` and `y` will follow along with the `rimseval` package, i.e., will indicate for which `rimseval` package the GUI works.
+The patch number `z` will indicate bug fixes in the GUI.
+The GUI should work for `dev` versions of `rimseval`, however, the GUI itself will not have `dev` versions.
+This is required in order to compliant with `fbs`.

 ## Attribution

 ### Icons